 Every site is different, but your Envision leaders or field contacts will orient you with how you’ll receive needed funds for your time on the field!
 It may be a monthly or weekly stipend, or you may have most items paid for by the staff separately.
 Know that your housing, food, and necessities will be covered, and you shouldn’t have to worry.

 All volunteers, whether domestic or international, must have primary medical coverage.
 Typically, if you are under 26, you are on your parents’ plan.
 If you don’t have primary coverage, then we suggest using a private insurance company or Federal Care through https://www.healthcare.gov.
-We can also recommend the Reside Prime plan to cover your primary care, and it also includes international travel coverage.

 Utilizing funds you raise in your account, Envision will purchase supplemental travel/emergency coverage for all international volunteers (not necessary for domestic interns).
-See below.

 Your Site Leader is experienced in knowing how to address emergencies that may happen on the field, and they will be in immediate contact with our National Office to troubleshoot how to proceed in various types of situations.
 Know that we will be in touch with your emergency contact and will work quickly to resolve any issue that arises.